 Liz’s portfolio of interviews includes Jane Asher, Joan Baez, Alan Bennett, Julie Burchill, James Lee Burke, Humphrey Burton, Jimmy Carter, Barbara Castle, Bill Clinton, Harlan Coben, Leonard Cohen, Jackie Collins, Judy Collins, Jeffery Deaver, Steve Earle, Antonia Fraser, Lesley Garrett, Jane Glover, Janis Ian, Roy Jenkins, Prue Leith, Elisabeth Maxwell, Brad Meltzer, Sarah Miles, Nana Mouskouri, André Previn, Charlotte Rampling, Vanessa Redgrave, Amy Tan, Michael Tippett and Julie Walters, as well as numerous figures from the Anglo-American publishing world which she chronicled in depth for more than three decades.

 Throughout, Liz has written extensively on various aspects of popular music and the arts.
 A contributor to The New Grove Dictionary of Music & Musicians, she is the co-editor (with critic David Gutman) of quasi-academic studies of John Lennon, Bob Dylan and David Bowie, which have been published in Britain, the US and Japan.
-She has lectured at Liverpool University’s Institute of Popular Music, Kingston University, University College London and Oxford Brookes, and has been a Visiting Fellow of the Open University Sixties Research Group.
+She has lectured at Liverpool University’s Institute of Popular Music, Kingston University, University College London, Oxford Brookes and the New School in New York.
+She has been a Visiting Fellow of the Open University Sixties Research Group.